ProbeMDE: Uncertainty-Guided Active Proprioception for Monocular Depth Estimation in Surgical Robotics: Results

 \subsection{Physical Experiments}

 We further evaluate our framework on physical data collected from surgical phantoms.
-Unlike the simulation setting, the available ground-truth depth maps are propriocepted, meaning that most pixel values are missing and only a sparse set of valid depth values are provided.
+In the absence of dense ground-truth for the physical case, we exhaustively probe the endoscopic scene to gather a sparse depth map on the order of $300$ points which we then use for evaluation.
 Each active sensing method selects a set of candidate query points which are projected to the nearest valid ground-truth location not already included in the input sparse ground-truth set, ensuring fairness across all selection strategies.

 The quantitative results are summarized in Table~\ref{tab:phys_results}.
 Random Selection achieves the lowest AbsRel (0.242) and highest $\delta<1.25$ (0.452), indicating that selecting a set of uniform diverse points can be beneficial in this scenario.
 However, its overall performance is inconsistent across metrics with a relatively high RMSE (14.254), Log RMSE (0.391), and ScInv (0.331).
 Greedy and Stein Variance both improve $\delta <1.25^3$, but both methods perform poorly in most other metrics.
 The Greedy Gradient method performs the worst overall, showing relatively high errors across all metrics.